Nexusnui/Convert-To-LDraw/MANUALINSTALL.md

 Installation:
 1. installation with pipx through console/terminal:
 `pipx install https://github.com/Nexusnui/Convert-To-LDraw/releases/latest/download/converttoldraw.tar.gz`
+or like this:
-or on some Linux Distro like this:
+`python -m pipx install https://github.com/Nexusnui/Convert-To-LDraw/releases/latest/download/converttoldraw.tar.gz` or on some Linux Distro like this:
 `python3 -m pipx install https://github.com/Nexusnui/Convert-To-LDraw/releases/latest/download/converttoldraw.tar.gz`
 2. You can now run it by with typing `ConvertToLDraw`

+Update:
+For updating use the installation command and append `--force` to it.

 Troubleshooting:
 If you run `ConvetToLDraw` and it is not found you may have "ensurepath" not enabled.